-KPE AT A GLANCE Our Partnership Guernsey limited partnership Listed on the Euronext Amsterdam by NYSE Euronext ("Euronext Amsterdam") Trading symbol: KPE Website: kkrprivateequityinvestors.com 204,902,226 common units outstanding Closing market price per common unit: March 31, 2009: \$2.93 May 14, 2009: \$3.45 Makes all of its investments through the Investment Partnership (a lower tier partnership).
+KPE AT A GLANCE Our Partnership Guernsey limited partnership Listed on the Euronext Amsterdam Trading symbol: KPE Website: www.kkrprivateequityinvestors.com 204,902,226 common units outstanding Closing market price per common unit: June 30, 2009: \$6.00 August 17, 2009: \$8.09 Makes all of its investments through the Investment Partnership (a lower tier partnership).
 Governed by its Managing Partner's board of directors, which is required to have a majority of independent directors.
 Subject to the supervision of Guernsey Financial Services Commission and market conduct supervision by the Authority for the Financial Markets in the Netherlands.
 Benefits from the active involvement of KKR's senior management through certain investment, financial advisory, operational and other services provided to KPE and the Investment Partnership pursuant to a services agreement.
-Affiliates of KKR have invested \$79.4 million in common units of KPE and into the Investment Partnership.
+Affiliates of KKR have invested \$69.4 million in common units of KPE and \$10.0 with respect to general partner interests in the Investment Partnership.
 Investment Strategy Seeks to create long-term value by participating in private equity and other investments identified by KKR.
-Fully invested portfolio of diversified investments in 66 companies, nine industry groups and based in 14 countries.
+Fully invested portfolio of diversified investments in 67 companies, nine industry groups and based in 15 countries as of June 30, 2009.
 Limited partner interests in six KKR private equity funds; Co-investments in 13 companies alongside the private equity funds; Negotiated equity investments in three companies; and Investment in an opportunistic credit fund.
 About KKR A leading global alternative asset manager, established in 1976.
 Sponsors and manages funds that make investments in private equity, fixed income and other assets in North America, Europe, Asia and the Middle East.
-Completed more than 165 private equity transactions with an aggregate enterprise value of over \$424.0 billion since its inception.
-Traditional private equity investments were valued at over \$77.1 billion on over \$44.4 billion of invested capital, a multiple in excess of 1.7 times as of March 31, 2009.
+As of June 30, 2009, KKR has more than \$37.5 billion in private equity assets under management and more than \$13.3 billion of credit assets under management.
 Offices in New York, Menlo Park, San Francisco, Houston, Washington D.C., London, Paris, Hong Kong, Tokyo, Beijing, Mumbai, Dubai and Sydney.
 Possesses a number of strengths that differentiates it from other alternative asset managers and provides it with competitive advantages.

-Key Operating Metrics (Amounts in thousands, except per unit and percentage data) M arch 31, 2009 KPE: Net asset value ("NAV") \$ 2,626,087 NAV per unit 12.82 Investment Partnership: Cash and cash equivalents \$ 638,444 Private equity fund investments, at fair value 1,162,992 Co-investments in portfolio companies, at fair value 1,220,469 Negotiated equity investments, net of related financing, at fair value 317,857 Non-private equity fund investment, at fair value 58,482 Private equity investments, net of related financing, as a percentage of total investments 97.9%
+Key Operating Metrics (Amounts in thousands, except per unit and percentage amounts) KPE: J une 30, 2009 NEL Net asset value ("NAV") NAV per unit \$ 3,004,088 14.66 Investment Partnership: Cash and cash equivalents \$ 808,302 Private equity fund investments, at fair value 1,295,870 Co-investments in portfolio companies, at fair value 1,372,996 Negotiated equity investments, net of related financing, at fair value 433,607 Non-private equity fund investment, at fair value 86,009 Private equity investments, net of related financing, as a percentage of total investments 97.3%